threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 * **TF-Chain**

-The trust component in our technology, storing all farming equipment (hardware) as well as agreements between farmers and capacity consumers.
+This blockchain component uses the Parity Substrate framework, and is the layer that stores all info required to run the ThreeFold Grid, holding all farms, hardware nodes (equipment), contracts between providers and consumers, agreements between farmers and capacity consumers, billing reports, ...

 Minting of TFT, as a reward for having hardware capacity connected to the ThreeFold Grid, is currently paid out on Stellar, but will be implemented on-chain on Parity Substrate soon.
 Payment for hired capacity happens in hourly cycles in TFT on TF-Chain.